 Booe’s recipe has been hailed over the years by Gourmet magazine and The New York Times.

 Kentucky’s most famous candy in its original version is a melt-in-your-mouth combination of pecans, bourbon and chocolate.
-Most families have their own adapted recipes, much like “Derby Pie” and local chocolate shops have infused their own spins with added flavors from cayenne to mint or peach flavors.
+Most families have their own adapted recipes and local chocolate shops have infused their own spins with added flavors from cayenne to mint or peach flavors.

 You can find the bourbon-spiked bonbons at a variety of local candy shops, who have whipped up their own special varieties, including Cellar Door Chocolates, DB Bourbon Candy, Art Eatables and Happy Balls, which claims to use three different aging processes to make its bourbon balls that take a minimum of 56 hours and two minutes to create.

 Bourbon Balls (Courtesy of the Kentucky Derby Museum Cookbook):

 1 stick butter

 1 cup chopped pecans

 4 tablespoons bourbon (any kind will do, as long as it’s from Kentucky!)